 Maintenance Recommendations

-· Legal Compliance: Always check your local emission regulations to ensure that EGR deletion will not affect your vehicle’s legality.
+· Legal Compliance: Always check your local emission regulations to ensure EGR deletion will not affect your vehicle’s legality.

 FAQs

-Q1: What is an EGR delete and how does it work?
+Q1: What is an EGR delete, and how does it work?

 A1: An EGR (Exhaust Gas Recirculation) delete involves removing the EGR system from a diesel engine.
 It prevents exhaust gases from being recirculated into the combustion chamber, improving engine efficiency.